metal-stack/mini-lab/README.md

 - Linux
 - Vagrant == 2.2.9 with vagrant-libvirt plugin >= 0.1.2 (for running the switch and machine VMs)
-- docker >= 18.09 (for using our deployment base image)
-- docker-compose >= 1.25.4 (for ease-of-use and parallelizing control plane and partition deployment)
 - kvm as hypervisor for the VMs
+- docker >= 18.09 (for using kind and our deployment base image)
+- docker-compose >= 1.25.4 (for ease of use and for parallelizing control plane and partition deployment)
+- [kind](https://github.com/kubernetes-sigs/kind/releases) == v0.8.1 (for hosting the metal control plane on a kubernetes cluster v1.18.2)
 - [ovmf](https://wiki.ubuntu.com/UEFI/OVMF) to have a uefi firmware for virtual machines
-- [kind](https://github.com/kubernetes-sigs/kind/releases) == v0.8.1 (for hosting the metal control plane on a kubernetes cluster v1.18.2)
 - the lab creates a virtual network 192.168.121.0/24 on your host machine, this hopefully does not overlap with other networks you have
 - (optional) haveged to have enough random entropy - only needed if the PXE process does not work